<!--the_empty_handed_gods-> #1, 2024, Ink, Paper, 68"x38", $3,000.00

 The background is layered with fragmented AI-generated text, repeating the phrase: "My responses are generated based on patterns and information present in the data I've been trained on, up until my last update in January 2022."
 This statement, sterile and robotic, disrupts the spiritual imagery, underscoring the limitations of artificial intelligence and the absence of true wisdom or creativity beyond pre-existing datasets.
 The halo, cracked and peeling, suggests a divinity rendered obsolete by data-driven systems, raising existential questions about knowledge, trust, and the authenticity of intelligence.

-Through a fusion of religious iconography, digital culture, and AI-driven language, Rudenko's <!--the_empty_heanded_gods--> #1 challenges viewers to reflect on the nature of intelligence, emotion, and belief in an era increasingly dominated by artificial constructs.
+Through a fusion of religious iconography, digital culture, and AI-driven language, artist's <!--the_empty_heanded_gods--> #1 challenges viewers to reflect on the nature of intelligence, emotion, and belief in an era increasingly dominated by artificial constructs.
 It is a powerful commentary on the intersection of technology and humanity, where faith in algorithms may be replacing faith in the intangible.

 <!--the_empty_handed_gods-> #2, 2024, Ink, Paper, 68"x38", $3,000.00